apache/incubator-taverna-site/content/scufl2info/README.md

 Note that as the cgi-bin script has a very slow startup (~ 4 seconds/request), `/scufl2info/` and `/cgi-bin/` are is excluded in [robots.txt](../robots.txt).

+UPDATE 2015-01-16: The cgi-bin script is very unreliable and gives Internal Server Error on 60% of requests.
+Probably killing apache.org server.. so changed .htaccess back to redirecting to myGrid-hosted http://guess.taverna.org.uk/

+TODO: Rewrite in Python cgi-bin or move webapp to appspot.com